-Pleuroparenchymal fibroelastosis (PPFE) is a rare condition characterized by pleural and subpleural lung fibroelastosis with an upper lobe predominance.
-We present the third case of idiopathic pleuroparenchymal fibroelastosis (IPPFE) from India, as well as the second antemortem diagnosis.
-A 27-year-old man presented with a one-year history of mMRC class II dry cough and shortness of breath.
-He described a fifteen-kilogram weight loss.
+[©]Copyright: the Author(s), 2023 Licensee PAGEPress, Italy Monaldi Archives for Chest Disease 2024; 94:2632 doi: 10.4081/monaldi.2023.2632 upper lobe predominance.
+We present the third case of idiopathic PPFE from India, as well as the second ante-mortem diagnosis.
+A 27-year-old man presented with a 1-year history of modified Medical Research Council class II shortness of breath and dry cough.
+He described a 15-kg weight loss.
 After a clinico-radiological diagnosis, he was given anti-tubercular treatment and referred because he showed no improvement.
-A high-resolution computed tomography of the chest revealed bilateral upper lobe bullae, parenchymal and subpleural biopsies.
+A high-resolution computed tomography of the chest revealed bilateral upper lobe bullae, parenchymal and subpleural fibrosis, and irregular pleural thickening.
+PPFE was found in surgical lung and pleural biopsies.
 He was given systemic glucocorticoids but did not respond clinically or radiologically.
 Pirfenidone and a lung transplant were out of reach for him.
-He died nine months after being diagnosed with his condition.
-Finally, IPPFE is an extremely rare entity, with only three cases reported from our subcontinent.
+He died 9 months after being diagnosed with his condition.
+Finally, idiopathic PPFE is an extremely rare entity, with only three cases reported from our subcontinent.
 As a result, it is easily underdiagnosed or misdiagnosed; clinician awareness of this condition is critical for better diagnosis and management.